 Especially since Oxford feels a bit like Hogwarts with its plethora of massive, historic buildings that have an almost magical feel to them.

-If you do decide to book this epic tour, then you’ll start your day in Oxford, where your wonderful guide will show you around this stupidly pretty city and take you on a walking tour past through of the city’s most immortal attractions; places like the Oxford University (PSST…while you’re here you’ll see the cloisters, quadrangles, beautiful cobblestone squares, Bodleian Library, and Radcliffe Camera) the Sheldonian Theatre, and various other universities that you’ll pass along the way.
+If you do decide to book this epic tour, or do one of the best self-guided walking tours in the UK, then you’ll start your day in Oxford, where your wonderful guide will show you around this stupidly pretty city and take you on a walking tour past through of the city’s most immortal attractions; places like the Oxford University (PSST…while you’re here you’ll see the cloisters, quadrangles, beautiful cobblestone squares, Bodleian Library, and Radcliffe Camera) the Sheldonian Theatre, and various other universities that you’ll pass along the way.

 Once your guided tour is over, you’ll also get a bit of free time to see all that Oxford has to offer.

 Don’t go too far!
 Because you don’t want to miss out on a trip to the Harry Potter Studio!
 Or be responsible for everyone else having less time there (THE SHAME AND ABJECT HORROR!).